trezbit/csf-kn-graph-db/README.md

   - > `python main.py infer --rag`
     >
     > Infer with question KG augmentation for LLM - Question: What are some example questions for me to assess my organization for NIST CSF version 2.0 controls in GOVERN functional category?
+    >
     > ChatGPT rag-inference result:
     > Some example questions to assess your organization for NIST CSF version 2.0 controls in the GOVERN functional category are:
     >
     > 1. Do you have documented policies and procedures for managing cybersecurity risks?
     > 2. Does your organization have documented policies and procedures that support cybersecurity governance?
-    > 3. What processes are in place for *evaluating the effectiveness of allocated resources* for governance of cybersecurity?
+    > 3. What processes are in place for evaluating the effectiveness of allocated resources for governance of cybersecurity?
     > 4. How does your organization align its cybersecurity policies and processes with established frameworks?
     > 5. Do you have documented cybersecurity policies and procedures aligned with organizational objectives?
-    > 6. How do you integrate *lessons learned from past incidents into your current incident response* strategies?
+    > 6. How do you integrate lessons learned from past incidents into your current incident response strategies?
-    > 7. Do you have formal policies and *procedures for monitoring network traffic and data flows*?
+    > 7. Do you have formal policies and procedures for monitoring network traffic and data flows?
-    > 8. Has your organization defined and documented policies and procedures for managing cyber risk?